PietroPisapia/tartagliaTime/README.md

 Hello guys,

 This is simple piece of code.
-The funcion of this tiny program is to print a tartaglia triangle.
+The funcion of this tiny program is to print Tartaglia triangle.